gomez-rafa-61/context-engineering-intro/INITIAL_EXAMPLE.md

 ## FEATURE:

+Build an automation framework that can monitor and register the status of existing data pipeline job runs.
+The framework should be structured to monitor data pipelines process jobs from multiple data stack platforms (AirByte, Databricks, Power Automate, Snowflake Task).
+The automation process will read the job status from the data stack platform and register the status into a Snowflake database and draft an email notifications to be send to the support team.

+- Store code-base in Github repo
+- Use Github workflow actions for execution of job monitor automation process.
-- Pydantic AI agent that has another Pydantic AI agent as a tool.
+- Use Pydantic AI agent and data framework to orchestra the following
-- Research Agent for the primary agent and then an email draft Agent for the subagent.
-- CLI to interact with the agent.
+    - evaluation health of each job,
+    - draft email for notification,
+    - register status in Snowflake database

-- Gmail for the email draft agent, Brave API for the research agent.
+- Outlook for the email draft agent, Snowflake API agent for registering status, Airbyte API for job status agent

 ## EXAMPLES: